Insulin shock therapy: A Beautiful Mind

-The 1994 Nobel Prize winner in Economics John Nash became psychotic and was first treated at McLean Hospital.
-When he relapsed he was admitted to Trenton NJ State hospital.
-His associates at Princeton University pleaded with the hospital director to have Nash treated in the insulin coma unit, recognizing that it was better staffed than other hospital units.
-He responded to treatment and treatment was continued with neuroleptics.
+In 1959, the 1994 Nobel Prize winner in Economics, John Nash, was diagnosed with schizophrenia and was initially treated at McLean Hospital.
+When he relapsed, he was admitted to Trenton Psychiatric Hospital in New Jersey.
+His associates at Princeton University pleaded with the hospital director to have Nash admitted to the insulin coma unit, recognizing that it was better staffed than other hospital units.
+He responded to treatment and was subsequently medicated with neuroleptics.

 Nash's life story was presented in the film A Beautiful Mind, which accurately portrayed the seizures associated with his treatments.
 In a review of the Nash history, Fink ascribed the success of coma treatments to the 10% of associated seizures, noting that physicians often augmented the comas by convulsions induced by ECT.
 He envisioned insulin coma treatment as a weak form of convulsive therapy.